Visual Builder6 min read

 Start Dragging

-Click and hold on the output port
+Click and hold on the output port -- a connection line appears.

 3